Linking GitLab accounts

 |Jira version||GitLab||GitLab self-managed|

-Before you can add your GitLab account to the DVCS accounts page, you need to integrate Jira with GitLab using OAuth 2.0.
+Before you can add your GitLab account to the DVCS page, you need to integrate Jira with GitLab using OAuth 2.0.
+In this case, you'll be configuring an outgoing link where Jira acts as the OAuth 2.0 client.

 Enter your integration’s name.